biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 > ./scripts/scriptBiplotTSV.R -r 'red,cyan' STSite demo_input/Test-Biplot.tsv

 K. How do I specify a color to use when drawing arrows?
 Use -a and a (R supported) color.
+R supported colors can be found in many sources including this one http://www.stats4stem.org/r-colors.html

 > ./scripts/scriptBiplotTSV.R -a  red STSite demo_input/Test-Biplot.tsv

 L. How do I specify a color to use for arrow text?
 Use -w and a (R supported) color.
+R supported colors can be found in many sources including this one http://www.stats4stem.org/r-colors.html

 > ./scripts/scriptBiplotTSV.R -w orange STSite demo_input/Test-Biplot.tsv

 M. How do I specify a color to use for bug text?
 Use -t and a (R supported) color.
 Make sure to use -b to plot bugs.
+R supported colors can be found in many sources including this one http://www.stats4stem.org/r-colors.html

 > ./scripts/scriptBiplotTSV.R -t pink -b 'Bacteria|3417' STSite demo_input/Test-Biplot.tsv

+N. How do I rotate the projection (plot) in reference to a specific metadata?
+Use the -e option and give the plot a metadata and a weight for that metadata, the larger the weight, the more the rotation takes into account the metadata.
+You may have to experiement with different weights and see how the rotation is affected.
+The weights can be from 0 (no rotation by the metadata) to a very large number.
+The metadata name should be the metadata id if the value is continuous or the metadata id and the value (level) of interest seperated by a _ if the metadata is not continuous.
+Below are two examples, one using a continuous metadata and one using a discontinuous metadata.

+> ./scripts/scriptBiplotTSV.R -e 'Continuous,2' STSite demo_input/Test-Biplot.tsv
+> ./scripts/scriptBiplotTSV.R -e 'STSite_L_Antecubital_fossa,.5' STSite demo_input/Test-Biplot.tsv

+O. How do I color NAs a specific color, no matter other coloring in the plot?
+Use -n and a color supported by R.  R supported colors can be found in many sources including this one http://www.stats4stem.org/r-colors.html This requires you to be coloring the plot by a metadata (option -c).

+> ./scripts/scriptBiplotTSV.R -n grey -c STSite STSite demo_input/Test-BiplotNA.tsv

+P. How do I scale arrows in the plot.
+Use -z and a number to weight how much the metadata influences the rotation (number between 0 and very large).

+> ./scripts/scriptBiplotTSV.R -z 2 STSite demo_input/Test-Biplot.tsv